btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 $ sudo date +%T -s "13:11:00"
 ```

-> The `LPIC-1` docs advise setting the hardware clock from the system clock after updating the date and time in the way just described.
+> The `LPIC-1` docs advise setting the hardware clock from the system clock after updating the date and time in the ways just described.
 >
 > ```
 > $ sudo hwclock --systohc